wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/C/Conjure_Fey.md

 **Duration:** Concentration, up to 1 hour

 You summon a fey creature of challenge rating 6 or lower, or a fey spirit that takes the form of a beast of challenge rating 6 or lower.
-It appears in an unoccupied space that you can pinpoint within range.
+It appears in an unoccupied space that you can pinpoint.
 The fey creature disappears when it drops to 0 hit points or when the spell ends.

 The fey creature is friendly to you and your companions for the duration.
 Roll initiative for the creature, which has its own turns.
-It obeys any verbal commands that you issue to it (no action required by you), as long as they don’t violate its alignment.
+It obeys any verbal commands that you issue to it (no action required by you), as long as they don’t violate its [alignment](#Alignment_alignment).
 If you don’t issue any commands to the fey creature, it defends itself from hostile creatures but otherwise takes no actions.

 If your concentration is broken, the fey creature doesn’t disappear.